Ian Kennedy: Philadelphia Phillies (2021)

 Kennedy was part of a trade deadline package deal on July 30, 2021, that sent him, starting pitcher Kyle Gibson, prospect Hans Crouse, and cash considerations to the Philadelphia Phillies in exchange for pitcher Spencer Howard and prospects Kevin Gowdy and Josh Gessner.
 The Phillies, who had been struggling with both an unreliable bullpen and an injury-riddled starting rotation, acquired Kennedy hoping he would serve as a dependable closer.
 This allowed acting closer Ranger Suárez to join the rotation.

 Arizona Diamondbacks (second stint)

 On March 16, 2022, Kennedy signed a one-year contract with a mutual option for 2023 with the Arizona Diamondbacks.
-Kennedy made 57 appearances for the Diamondbacks in 2022, struggling to a 4-7 record and 5.36 ERA with 44 strikeouts in 50.1 innings pitched.
+Kennedy made 57 appearances for the Diamondbacks in 2022, struggling to a 4–7 record and 5.36 ERA with 44 strikeouts in 50.1 innings pitched.
+On November 8, the Diamondbacks declined their half of a $4 million mutual option and Kennedy entered free agency.

-Texas Rangers
+Texas Rangers (second stint)

 On January 27, 2023, Kennedy signed a minor league contract with the Texas Rangers organization.
+On March 29, it was announced that Kennedy had made the Opening Day roster, and his contract was selected to the 40-man roster.
+He made 11 appearances for the Rangers, registering a 7.20 ERA with 13 strikeouts in 10.0 innings pitched.
+On May 11, Kennedy was designated for assignment.
+He cleared waivers and was sent outright to the Triple-A Round Rock Express on May 14.
+However, Kennedy rejected the assignment and instead elected free agency.

+On June 20, 2023, Kennedy re–signed with the Rangers on a minor league contract.
+After posting a 3.51 ERA in 22 games for Triple–A Round Rock, he was selected back to the major league roster on September 5.
+On September 16, Kennedy was placed on the 60–day injured list with a right rotator cuff strain, ending his season.

+Retirement

+Kennedy announced his retirement from professional baseball on November 2, 2023, shortly after winning the World Series with Texas.
+In 497 games across 17 MLB seasons, Kennedy finished his career with a 104–114 record and a 4.16 ERA.